egc112/OpenWRT-egc-add-on/openvpn-pbr/readme.md

 In this repo you can find scripts which setup a simple Policy Based Routing by source.

-Download scripst and adapt to your need.
+Download scripts and adapt to your need.
-Upload scripst to your router to `/etc/openvpn`
+Upload scripts to your router to `/etc/openvpn`

 For up script:
 Make executable, from Commandline: `chmod +x /etc/openvpn/ovpn-pbr-up`